Y0Coss/docs-fork/pages/network/load_balancer/case_blue_green/guide.en-gb.md

 ## Conclusion

-You have successfully implemented a highly available infrastructure for managing `blue-green deployments`{.action}.
+You have successfully implemented a highly available infrastructure for managing blue-green deployments.

 Developers have access to a development environment on port 8888 (or any configurable non-standard port), while your customers continue to access the service in production via the standard HTTP port (80).